tobycm/raspberry-pi-power-hub/JOURNAL.md

 ## 21:00 - 22:50 | copied rp2040 wiring from previous board

 with the new diode and no more latching button xd.

+lots of time spent on finding parts on LCSC

+## Jun 27, 2025 | 15:20 - 16:00 | wiring up the power-in IC